FrankRay78/troubleshooting-remote-development-teams/Chapter3.md

 This is why I'm a huge advocate of refinement, because if you devote time to this crucial activity, you stand more chance of building what is required and less chance of re-working it down the line.

-Sutherland addresses this issue in the St. Petersburg's scenario, saying:
+Sutherland raises this point in the St. Petersburg's scenario, saying:

 *"A lot of questions result after receiving the document in St. Petersburg which are resolved by in daily Scrum meetings, instant messaging, or email."*<br/><br/>